LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/questions.md

 `2020-04-30T13:30+0000`

-Additionally, all start dates and times must be defined **in GMT**, so depending on the data received from the API call, you might need to do some preprocessing to convert the data.
+Additionally, all start dates and times must be defined **in GMT**, so depending on the [data received from the API call](conversation-builder-integrations-integration-basics.html#process-api-results-with-custom-data-fields), you might need to do some preprocessing to convert the data.

 The Duration field can't be populated dynamically; you must manually specify this value.

-{: .important}
-For more on processing API results with custom data fields, see [here](conversation-builder-integrations-integration-basics.html#process-api-results-with-custom-data-fields).

 #### Reply Message settings